Ethos Pathos Logos Definition And Examples

 Pathos: Appealing to Emotions

-How to Utilize Pathos:
+How to put to use Pathos:

 • Use Vivid Language and Imagery: Employ descriptive language to paint a picture in the audience's mind and evoke strong sensory experiences.
 This can be achieved through evocative adjectives, metaphors, and similes.